laravel/docs/fortify.md

 While building your application, you may occasionally have actions that should require the user to confirm their password before the action is performed.
 Typically, these routes are protected by Laravel's built-in `password.confirm` middleware.

 To begin implementing password confirmation functionality, we need to instruct Fortify how to return our application's "password confirmation" view.
 Remember, Fortify is a headless authentication library.
-If you would like a frontend implementation of Laravel's authentication features that is already completed for you, you should use an [application starter kit](/docs/{{version}}/starter-kits).
+If you would like a frontend implementation of Laravel's authentication features that are already completed for you, you should use an [application starter kit](/docs/{{version}}/starter-kits).

 All of Fortify's view rendering logic may be customized using the appropriate methods available via the `Laravel\Fortify\Fortify` class.
 Typically, you should call this method from the `boot` method of your application's `App\Providers\FortifyServiceProvider` class: